Mountain West releases schedule, teams to play 8 games

-COLORADO SPRINGS, Colo.
-(AP) -- The Mountain West released its revised schedule and said the two teams with the highest conference winning percentage will meet in the championship game.
+COLORADO SPRINGS, Colo. — The Mountain West released its revised schedule and said the two teams with the highest conference winning percentage will meet in the championship game.

 The teams are scheduled to play eight games, beginning Oct.
 24. The championship contest is slated for Dec.
 19 and the host team will be the one with the highest winning percentage in conference games only.